Trade: Trade sanctions

 Trade sanctions against a specific country are sometimes imposed, in order to punish that country for some action.
 An embargo, a severe form of externally imposed isolation, is a blockade of all trade by one country on another.
-For example, the United States has had an embargo against Cuba for over 40 years.
+For example, the United States has had an embargo against Cuba for over 60 years.
 Embargoes are usually on a temporary basis.
 For example, Armenia put a temporary embargo on Turkish products and bans any imports from Turkey on December 31, 2020.
 The situation is prompted by food security concerns given Turkey's hostile attitude towards Armenia.

 Fair trade

-The "fair trade" movement, also known as the "trade justice" movement, promotes the use of labour, environmental and social standards for the production of commodities, particularly those exported from the Third and Second Worlds to the First World.
+The "fair trade" movement, also known as the "trade justice" movement, promotes the use of labour, environmental and social standards for the production of goods, particularly those exported from the Third and Second Worlds to the First World.
 Such ideas have also sparked a debate on whether trade itself should be codified as a human right.

 Importing firms voluntarily adhere to fair trade standards or governments may enforce them through a combination of employment and commercial law.
 Proposed and practiced fair trade policies vary widely, ranging from the common prohibition of goods made using slave labour to minimum price support schemes such as those for coffee in the 1980s.
 Non-governmental organizations also play a role in promoting fair trade standards by serving as independent monitors of compliance with labeling requirements.
 As such, it is a form of Protectionism.